 $currentuseris the provided user (delegation).

 RunMicroflowAsyncInQueue– This runs a microflow asynchronously (meaning, this function immediately returns and schedules the microflow to be run in the near future).
 The queue guarantees a first-come-first-serve order of the microflows, and only one action is served at a time.
 The microflow is run with system rights in its own transaction.
 This is very useful for running heavy microflows in the background.

 executeMicroflowInBackground– This is similar to

 RunMicroflowAsyncInQueue, but it accepts one argument as parameter.

 executeMicroflowInBatches– This performs a batch operation on a large dataset by invoking the microflow on small sub-sets of the data, each with its own database transaction.

-CommitWithoutEvents– Commits an object but without events.
+CommitWithoutEvents– This commits an object but without events.

-Clone– Clones the objects.
+Clone– This clones the objects.